 - Many people struggling with bulimia nervosa recognize that their behaviors are unusual and perhaps dangerous to their health.

 - Bulimia nervosa is frequently associated with symptoms of depression and changes in social adjustment.

 Each individual is unique as are their life circumstances.
-The eating disorder program at our center takes this into account.
+The eating disorder program at the Transformation Center takes this into account.
 We provide individual therapy sessions, group therapy and family therapy as well as nutritional counseling, client support /family groups and mind/body therapy sessions.

 Click for information regarding our eating disorder programs.